MrLixm/AgXc/nuke/README.md

 ![screenshot of AgXcDRT plot option result in Nuke](doc/img/AgXcDRT-plot.png)

+### purity

+#### luminance compensation

+A personal "trick" to reduce purity in gamut boundaries values.

+The algorithm is as follows :

+1. find luma using R-G-B weights computed from colorspace primaries and whitepoint
+2. extract chroma by dividing luma
+3. apply +1 offset on chroma
+4. apply 0.5 power on chroma
+5. apply 0.25 gain on luma to compensate for chroma change
+6. multiplying back chroma with luma to recombine image
+7. lerping 6. with luma calculated in 1. to only apply changes on higher values

+#### inset

+Control the amount of chroma purity in bright values where higher values will produce a less chroma-intense look.

+The default value of 0.4 might be a bit strong.

+#### purity amount

+Apply the invert inset operation called outset (the inset being a 3x3 matrix this is just the matrix inverted) and control how much is applied.

+The outset retrieve purity in midtones and shadows but reintroduce skews and artefacts.

+Note the outset is applied after teh first tonescale meaning you can play with the second inset to compensate for its artefact.

 ### tonescale

 "Luminance mapping" of the image with additional grading possibilities to emulate